 In the world, cancer is the leading cause of death, and gastrointestinal (GI) cancer is the most common type.
 Globally, 1.8 million people die from gastrointestinal diseases each year (Sharmila & Geetha, 2022), and GI cancer is the fourth leading cause of death.
-Globally, gastrointestinal diseases are
+Globally, gastrointestinal diseases are a significant health burden.
+The Global Burden of Disease Study 2019 reports that digestive diseases cause over 2.5 million deaths worldwide, accounting for 4.5% of all deaths (Theo, 2019).
+Globally, digestive diseases caused 81.1 million disability-adjusted life years (DALYs).

 The growth of GI polyps on the mucosa of the stomach and colon is the cause of gastrointestinal cancer.
 The esophagus, stomach, small intestine, large intestine, rectum, and anus are some of the parts of the digestive tract affected by multi-GI diseases.
 A chronic disease can significantly impact an individual's quality of life.
 The symptoms, causes, and treatments of multi-gastrointestinal diseases differ from one type to the next.
 An estimated 1.9 million new cases of colorectal cancer, one of the four diseases examined in this study, will be diagnosed in 2020 (Sung et al., 2020).
 Our research also focused on gastric cancer, which was responsible for over 768,000 deaths worldwide in 2020.
-There were 600,000 cases cancer worldwide esophageal in 2020.
-Approximately 6.8 million people worldwide suffer from inflammatory bowel diseases, including Crohn's disease and ulcerative colitis (Alatab et al., 2020).
+There were 600,000 cases esophageal cancer worldwide 2020. of in Approximately 6.8 million people worldwide suffer from inflammatory bowel diseases, including Crohn's disease and ulcerative colitis (Alatab et al., 2020).
 GI diseases have a substantial economic impact.
 According to a 2015 study, digestive diseases cost the United States \$136 billion annually in direct and indirect costs (Perry et al., 2020).
 Many diseases and conditions can affect the esophagus.
 Inflammation of the esophageal lining can cause heartburn and swallowing difficulties.
 Another common condition is hemorrhoids, which are caused by inflammation of the blood vessels in the anus and rectum.
 In different parts of the digestive tract, polyps can develop, and while most are benign, some are cancerous.
 A type of inflammatory bowel disease, ulcerative colitis grade 1 causes inflammation and ulcers in the colon and rectum linings.
 Because of their complexity, these disorders can be challenging to diagnose and treat; imaging, lab testing, and invasive diagnostic procedures might be required.
 Recently, a promising approach for diagnosing and segmenting multiple gastrointestinal diseases was developed using deep learning techniques.
 A computer-aided automated approach may be useful for highly accurate polyp diagnosis and cancer detection.
 Artificial intelligence (AI) holds immense promise in helping people visualize diseases that are invisible to the human eye in various medical fields (Ekiri et al., 2016).
 Endoscopy images can be evaluated, and key features of micro-imaged structures can be identified using AI tools.
 The following have been made possible by this research.